pzuraq/emberjs-rfcs/text/0000-decorators.md

 }
 ```

-However, with decorators, currently provided by ember-decorators:
+However, with decorators, currently provided by ember-decorators, we have a non-standard (though popular) addon that brings computed properties up to modern syntax -- and looks very close to what we'd want native ember to naturally look like.

 ```ts
 import Component from '@ember/component';